Powerlearnproject/se-assignment-day-2-git-and-github-Mikeintellect29/README.md

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

+HOW BRANCH WORK IN GIT AND IT IMPORTANT

+Branch in Git allows developers to diverge from main line of development and work on separate features and merge their contributions smoothly.

+PROCESS OF CREATING, USING AND MERGING BRANCH

+1- Create a branch using  git checkout-b "new-branch name"

+2- work and make your changes on the new branch created

+3- Git add . file

+4- commit the new file using the commit command

+5- switch back to the main  branch using git checkout main branch

+6- git pull orihin main

+7- Git merge the new branch with the main branch

+8- git push main branch

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?